 My tag line describes a few main interests in three very short sentences:

 She reads.
 She writes.
 She codes.

-This means bookish talk: what I’m reading, reviews3 and commentary, as well as what I’m writing and – hopefully – getting published and where.
+This means bookish talk: what I’m reading, reviews ((I’ve been reviewing books for magazines and websites since 2004.
+Oh dear.
+I’m starting to feel old.)) and commentary, as well as what I’m writing and – hopefully – getting published and where.
 Fun bibliophilic stuff.
 Hot.

-The coding…I’m not doing much freelance web design anymore.4 This may translate into blogging more about social media – what’s out there, what’s worth looking in to, and what tools can help make keeping up with all this stuff a lot easier.
+The coding…I’m not doing much freelance web design anymore. ((Or any, really.
+Though I started building websites in 1996, I haven’t been taking outside contracts for quite a while now.))
+This may translate into blogging more about social media – what’s out there, what’s worth looking in to, and what tools can help make keeping up with all this stuff a lot easier.
 That sort of thing.
 Still related to web development, but taking it from a different angle.